Trustee liability insurance

 What types of insurance do charities need?

-Besides trustee liability cover, what other types of insurance might a charity leader need to consider?
+What other types of insurance might a charity leader consider?
 Our FAQ guide to charity insurance needs explores what’s available.